How to become an out-of-network provider

 So it’s better to practice out-of-network?

-Remaining in-network or dropping off insurers’ panels altogether is totally up to you.
+Remaining in-network or leaving altogether is totally up to you.
 Do what works best for your practice!

 But there are other advantages.
 If you list the perks flexibility would rank near the top.
-Out-of-network care means your practice is no longer confined to the insurers’ rules and network rates.
+Out-of-network care means your practice is no longer confined to strict rules and network rates.
 The world is yours!

 All of this adds up to better outcomes for the people trusting you with their health.
 But better care isn’t the only way that an OON practice helps you improve the services you offer.